 You will also come across situations that may seem “fine” if you’re a new clinician but are actually unethical.
 It can be harder to realize that you may be violating the Code of Ethics, so I wanted to include these as well to protect yourself.

 Providing a treatment that you aren’t adequately trained to perform.

-An example of this could be using a modality (like e-stim) without getting any training on proper use beforehand.
+An example of this could be using a modality (like e-stim) without getting any training on its proper use beforehand.
 Some states do require you to be modality certified, while others do not.
 If you’re in a state that does not require training, make sure you’ve had enough training to feel competent using the modality.
 The worst thing that could happen is that you unintentionally harm your patient.

 Prolonging discharging the patient or discharging too early.

-I’ve read multiple accounts of for-profit companies pushing their therapists to keep patients as long as possible, even after goals are met and patients have met their max potential.
+I’ve read multiple accounts of for-profit rehab companies pushing their therapists to keep patients as long as possible, even after the patients’ goals are met and patients have met their max potential.
 On the other hand, some patients are only approved for one week but need significantly more time in the rehab setting.
-If they are sent home because of payer source, this is sad but out of our control as therapists.
+If they are sent home because of their payer source, this is really unfortunate but out of our control as therapists.

 Billing for unskilled treatment.

-This can be easy to do by accident if you’re new.
+This can be easy to do by accident if you’re a new therapist.
 If you’re billing for treatments where patients are independent in all ADLs, or you complete dependent dressing/bathing/self-feeding regularly for a dependent patient that a CNA could do, it technically isn’t skilled.
 Medicare or other insurance providers may deny their rehab services if this occurs.

 Blurring the lines of personal and professional relationships.

-Becoming involved with patients, professors, clinical instructors, etc. happens and is of course frowned upon.
+Becoming romantically involved with patients, professors, clinical instructors, etc. happens and is of course frowned upon.
 You want to use good judgement avoiding a complicated situation.